 - You will find the study of Physical Geography with Education to be a highly complementary and stimulating experience with a strong vocational outcome.
 You can further pursue your interests by selecting from a range of optional modules, including Earth Surface Environments; The Dynamic Earth; Reading the Ice Age Record; Psychology of Learning and Thinking; Bilingual Education; Children's Rights; and Working with Play.

-This course is delivered by our internationally-renowned Department of Geography and Earth Sciences (IGES) and supported by the School of Education and Lifelong Learning.
-IGES is one of the largest Geography communities in the UK and the fascinating coastal, fluvial and biological geography around Aberystwyth is an ideal setting in which to get out and conduct regular fieldwork – especially if you choose the residential Geography Fieldwork module, in which you will look at the forces at work within the environment first-hand.
+- This course is delivered by our internationally-renowned Department of Geography and Earth Sciences and supported by the School of Education.
+The Department of Geography and Earth Sciences is one of the largest Geography communities in the UK and the fascinating coastal, fluvial and biological geography around Aberystwyth is an ideal setting in which to get out and conduct regular fieldwork – especially if you choose the residential Geography Fieldwork module, in which you will look at the forces at work within the environment first-hand.

 Department of Geography and Earth Science: lecturers are all qualified to PhD level or working towards a PhD.

-Undergraduate lecturers in the School of Education and Lifelong Learning are either qualified to PhD standard or are experienced practitioners in their field.
+Undergraduate lecturers in the School of Education are either qualified to PhD standard or are experienced practitioners in their field.
 All teaching staff currently possess, or are working towards, a recognised teaching qualification.

 Please note: The modules listed below are those currently intended for delivery during the next academic year and may be subject to change.
 They are included here to give an indication of how the course is structured.

 |Earth Surface Environments

 |How to Build a Planet *